daurnimator/lua-http/modules/http.server.md

 ### `server:step(timeout)` <!-- --> {#http.server:step}

 Step once through server's main loop: any waiting clients will be `accept()`-ed, any pending streams will start getting processed, and each `onstream` handler will get be run at most once.
 This method will block for *up to* `timeout` seconds.
-Returns `nil`, an error and an error message on failure.
+On error, returns `nil`, an error message and an error number.

 This can be used for integration with external main loops.